 As discussed above, this use case requires the DASH proxy to support local caching and rate adaption of segment/representation.

-Proposed DASH proxy architecture
+Proposed DASH proxy Deployment Model

-Proposed the architecture of DASH proxy inside of operator network is depicted below.
+Proposed the deployment model of AF(DASH proxy) inside of operator network is depicted below.